Battle of Radzymin (1944): Aftermath

-Altogether, between 1 and 10 August, the 2nd Tank Army lost 409 killed in action, 1,271 wounded and 589 missing.
-In addition, it lost 284 tanks and self-propelled guns (40% of these losses were non-recoverable, amounting to 113 armored vehicles lost permanently) out of 679 available to the army on 30 July.
-After World War II, communist propaganda used the example of the Battle of Radzymin of 1944 as a proof that the German counter-attack prevented the Red Army from helping the Warsaw Uprising.
-However, it remains unknown why the Soviet assault was halted as some Russian archives are still closed to historians.
-Some Polish and Western historians argue that the Soviet assault was halted because Stalin wanted the Warsaw insurgents, loyal to the Polish government in exile (known for its anti-Soviet stance), destroyed.
+Between 1 and 10 August, the 2nd Tank Army lost 409 men killed in action, 1,271 wounded and 589 missing.
+It lost 284 tanks and self-propelled guns (40 percent of these losses were non-recoverable, amounting to 113 armored vehicles lost permanently) out of 679 available to the army on 30 July.
+After the war, communist propaganda used the example of the Battle of Radzymin of 1944 as a proof that the German counter-attack prevented the Red Army from helping the Warsaw Uprising.
+It remains unknown why the Soviet assault was halted as some Russian archives are still closed to historians.
+Some Polish and western historians claim that the Soviet assault was halted because Stalin wanted the Warsaw insurgents, loyal to the Polish government in exile (known for its anti-Soviet stance) destroyed.
 The Soviet command apparently did not blame Lieutenant-General N. D. Vedeneev for the encirclement and destruction of the 3rd Tank Corps.
 Vedeneev survived the battle and remained in command.
-The 3rd Tank Corps was honored by being designated the 9th Guards Tank Corps in November 1944.
+The 3rd Tank Corps was honored by being named the 9th Guards Tank Corps in November 1944.